What’s the Problem?

-Patients with type 2 diabetes taking Januvia may have an increased risk of developing acute pancreatitis, necrotizing pancreatitis, or hemorrhagic pancreatitis, conditions that often lead to pancreatic cancer.
-A 2011 study published in the journal Gastroenterology found a sixfold increase in reported cases of pancreatitis (inflammation of the pancreas), as well as a 2.7-fold increase in pancreatic cancer linked to patients taking Januvia compared to those taking other diabetes drugs.
-These findings added to previous research published in a 2009 issues of Diabetes, which found an increase in pancreatitis in rats whose GLP-1 levels were raised.
+Diabetes patients who take Januvia may have an increased risk of developing acute pancreatitis, necrotizing pancreatitis, or hemorrhagic pancreatitis, conditions that can lead to pancreatic cancer.
+A 2011 study published in the journal Gastroenterology found a 6-fold increase in reported cases of pancreatitis (inflammation of the pancreas), as well as a 2.7-fold increase in pancreatic cancer, in patients who took Januvia.
+These findings added to previous research published in the journal Diabetes in 2009 which found an increase in pancreatitis in rats whose GLP-1 levels were raised.

 Pancreatic Cancer Overview

 Pancreatic cancer (also known as pancreatic carcinoma) is a cancer of the pancreas, a large organ located behind the stomach.
 The pancreas makes and releases enzymes into the intestines that help the body absorb foods, especially fats.
 Pancreatic cancer occurs when uncontrolled cell growth occurs in the pancreas.
 Rather than developing into healthy, normal pancreas tissue, these abnormal cells continue dividing and form lumps or masses called tumors.
 Tumors then interfere with the main functions of the pancreas.

 In its early stages, pancreatic cancer often grows with no identifiable symptoms.
 By the time the patient experiences symptoms, the cancer has usually traveled to other parts of the body.
 At this point, signs and symptoms depend on the tumor’s location inside the pancreas.
 Pancreatic cancer symptoms in the head of the pancreas include:

 - jaundice (yellow skin)